The Gerald Lee Gibson Family History

 The Gibsons were, as many other Lowland families, associated with this great clan, whose origins lie in the 1225 grant of lands on the eastern shore of Loch Lomond to Sir Absalon of Buchanan by the Earl of Lennox.
 Unfortunately, except for the history of the Buchanan Clan, itself, there is not a great amount of information on the Gibson/Buchanan connection, except for ancient records of treaties and clan lists.
 Because the Buchanan Clan was based upon territorial identity, it was simply a vast collection of Lowlanders under a great Laird (Lord), which included septs (smaller, vassal clans) such as the Gibsons and many other common Anglo Saxon and Scottish names now found today in Ireland, the British Isles, Canada, Australia, and the United States.
-The Buchanan and Gibson Family crests have many variations, which makes it difficult to decide which one was the first or at least closest to the original crests.
-I have picked the family crests (also called coat of arms), which is shown on the introductory page, that was passed down in my family, but as the previous links indicate, there are many variations of crests for both the Gibson and its parent clan.
+The Buchanan and Gibson Family crests have many variations, which makes it difficult to decide which one was the first or at least closest to the original crest.
+I have picked the family crest (also called coat of arms), which is shown on the introductory page, that was passed down in my family, but as the previous links indicate, there are many variations of crests for both the Gibson and its parent clan.

 There is a diverse and confusing amount of information on what is the correct crest representing the clan and the color and pattern of the tartan worn.
 I wonder how many amateur genealogists have studied the history of Scotland and their own clans and septs.
 The tartan, as is the case with many Scottish customs, was used primarily by the Highlander, the purest group calling themselves Scots.
 As I pointed out earlier as stated by historians, the Scottish Lowlanders, which included the Buchanan septs, originated from the same stock as the English and were, therefore, mostly Anglo-Saxons.
 After hundreds of years of intermingling between the Anglo-Saxon, Picts and Celtic peoples, however, both the English and Lowland Scots shared a common gene pool and language, though they were often at odds over Scottish nationalism.
 Ironically, it was not from the fierce Highlanders as Hollywood often depicts, but Sir William Wallace, a Scottish Lowlander and Robert Bruce, King of Scotland, who united the Lowlands and Highlands against their English overlords.
-For the record, the movie Braveheart’s depiction of Wallace and the forces of Robert Bruce, a dramatization of Scotland’s battle for independence, is typical Hollywood nonsense.
-Wallace was not a Highlander (he was Lowlander) and neither he nor his men painted their faces blue and raced madly forward like Vikings, as depicted in the movie.
-The soldiers fighting for Robert Bruce, were mostly Lowlanders, who didn’t wear kilts.
+For the record, the movie Braveheart’s depiction of Wallace and the forces of Robert Bruce, a dramatization of Scotland’s battle for independence, is typical Hollywood nonsense Wallace was not a Highlander (he was Lowlander) and neither he nor his men painted their faces blue and raced madly forward like Vikings, as depicted in the movie.
+The soldiers fighting for Robert Bruce were mostly Lowlanders, who didn’t wear kilts.
 The armies of the Scottish King fought in military formations and were as civilized as their English foes.
 (Refer to Wars for Scottish Independence and the Battle of Bannockburn.)
-Several other errors in this and other movie as well as website portrayals of this period of time in Scottish history are purest fiction.
+Several other errors in this and other movies, as well as website portrayals of this period of time in Scottish history, are purest fiction.
 Unfortunately, many people who are building their genealogies believe these stereotypes.
 I’ve read a few blogs in which Gibson descendents simply don’t understand the difference between the Highlander and Lowlanders.
 The differences are significant.
 It is in the Lowlands that Protestantism was given new vitality after the Reformation and were the Industrial Revolution began.
 This area is one of the most dynamic portions of the Great Britain.
 The Highlanders, far more conservative and stand-offish, remained mainly Catholics during the Reformation and English Civil War and clung much more faithfully to Scottish tradition.

-The Gibsons were, in fact, but a small sept, in the great Buchanan Clan, in a great melting pot of Anglo Saxon, Pict, and Celtic peoples.
+The Gibsons were, in fact, but a small sept in the great Buchanan Clan, in a great melting pot of Anglo Saxon, Pict, and Celtic peoples.
 The Buchanans, as an actual clan, and not merely a territory, derive from the land granted to Sir Absalon of Buchanan by the Earl of Lennox, as explained earlier.
-The Septs of Clan Buchanan derive from the first Auselan to use the surname Buchanan, whose father Sir Absalon had obtained the Buchanan lands Apart from its territorial base and origin, the surname Gibson is derived from Old English (Anglo-Saxon), dating back to 1379.
+The septs of Clan Buchanan derive from the first Auselan to use the surname Buchanan, whose father Sir Absalon had obtained the Buchanan lands Apart from its territorial base and origin, the surname Gibson is derived from Old English (Anglo-Saxon), dating back to 1379.
 It is a patronymic form of the common mediaeval personal name Gib, which is a short form of Gilbert, a popular name in England in the Middle Ages, which was derived from the surname Giselbert, introduced into England by the Normans.
 This name is composed of the Germanic elements gisil (“pledge”, “hostage”, “noble youth”) and berht (“bright”, “famous”)—hardly Gaelic names.
 Because of the mixture of Anglo Saxon, Pict, and Scottish elements in the Buchanan septs and the Lowlands in general, it might seem difficult, considering our roots, to even call ourselves Scots, but the record seems clear.
 Though the tale passed down from my great grandfather might not have been correct, the original Gibsons thought of themselves as Scots.
 The list of septs below is filled with Scottish, English, and Norman-sounding names—all part of the same super clan.
-In the list, you will, of course, find the name Gibson, as well descendents of the original sept, Auselan (MacAuselan = son of Auselan).
-(Note in the list that the Mac, like the Mc, which are historically interchangeable in Scotland due to the common ancestry of the Irish and Scots, is equivalent to the –son on the original name Gib, Gibb, or Gilbert.)
-It remains unclear to me how our Anglo-Saxon families (the Gibsons, Gibb, Gibbon, Gilbert, and Gilbertons) and the other non-Celtic peopled became a sept of this great clan.
+In the list, you will, of course, find the name Gibson, as well as descendents of the original sept, Auselan (MacAuselan = son of Auselan).
+(Note in the list that the Mac, like the Mc, which are historically interchangeable in Scotland due to the common ancestry of the Irish and Scots, is equivalent to the –son on the original name Gib (Gibson).
+It remains unclear to me how our Anglo-Saxon families (the Gibsons, Gibb, Gibbon, Gilbert, and Gilbertons) and the other non-Celtic peoples became a sept of this great clan.
 Aside from the Laird Auselan, Sir Absalon’s son, the clan chief, there are many divergent groups on this list, and yet today the International Buchanan Society considers the Gibsons and other septs to be Buchanans, not merely septs, a fact even my father recognized when he passed on to me the family tree.
 Incidentally, the Buchanan has the oldest clan castles in clan societies in Scotland.
 (The Buchanan Castle)

 Calman, Colman, Cormack, Cousland, Dewar, Dove, Dow, Gibb, Gibbon, Gibson, Gilbert, Gilbertson, Harper, Harperson, Leavy, Lennie, Lenny, MacAldonich, MacAlman, MacAslan, MacAslin, MacAuselan, MacAuslan, MacAusland, MacAuslane, MacAlman, MacAlmont, MacAmmond, MacAsland, MacChruiter, MacCalman, MacColman, MacCormack, MacCubbin, MacCubbing, MacCubin, MacGeorge, MacGibbon, MacGreuisich, MacGubbin, MacInally, MacIndeor, MacIndoe, MacKinlay, MacKinley, MacMaster, MacMaurice, MacMurchie, MacMurchy, MacNeur, MacNuir, MacNuyer, MacQuattie, MacWattie, MacWhirter, Masters, Masterson, MacCaslin, Morrice, Morris, Morrison, Murchie, Murchison, Richardson, Risk, Rusk, Ruskin, Spittal, Spittel, Walter, Walters, Wason, Waters, Watson, Watt, Watters, Weir, Yuill, Yool, Yule, and Zuill.